ZakariaBenjebara/pocker-kata/README.md

 ## Run project unit tests

-To install project unit tests, use the following:
+To run project unit tests, use the following:

 ```shell
 ./gradlew test